21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Let’s say, for example, that a visitor finds one of your blog posts via organic search.
 It’s an educational article with a tutorial and lots of advice.
 The visitor starts to leave.

 What can you infer from that experience?
-It’s likely that the visitor was searching for information, and how that he or she has finished the article, the person is ready to move on.
+The visitor was probably searching for information, and now they have finished the article, the person is ready to move on.

 In this case, you could show an exit popup that suggests related articles.
-Keep the visitor on your site and exposed to your brand for future sales and loyalty.
+This will keep the visitor on your site and expose them to your brand for future sales and loyalty.

 Directing that person to blog posts via a popup probably won’t work.
 The person is at the bottom of the funnel, ready to buy, and has therefore passed the information-gathering phase.